Grass jelly: Mauritius

-In Mauritius, the grass jelly is cut into cubes and is added into water and sugar or in syrup water to make a cold drink called "Mousse Noir" which is literally translated as "black jelly" in English.
-The Mousse noir is of Chinese origins and is a reflection of the Sino-Mauritians influence on the Mauritian cuisine.
+In Mauritius, the grass jelly is cut into cubes and is added into water and sugar or in syrup water to make a cold drink called "mousse noir" which is literally translated as "black jelly" in English.
+Mousse noir is of Chinese origin and is a reflection of the Sino-Mauritian influence on the Mauritian cuisine.
 The mousse noir is well-known and well-appreciated by Mauritians.
 It can be made at home, or it can be purchased in local supermarkets where it is widely accessible.
-The mousse noir is also manufactured by local Mauritian companies, such as Sunny Food Canners, and can be found in the original flavour or can come in different flavours; such as coffee, aloe vera, and melon.
+Mousse noir is also manufactured by local Mauritian companies, and can be found in the original flavour or can come in different flavours such as coffee, aloe vera, and melon.